 Are you stressed out?
-Need some distraction?
+Need some distraction from the troubles of the world?
 I humbly offer you this story and hope it gives you a laugh or two.
 Laughing is good for you.
 It boosts the immune system.

 So let me ask you this: Do you know how to buy a sheep to give as a present?
 When you’re living the good life abroad, let’s say in Ghana, West Africa, your expat friends there often have fascinating stories to tell.
 Here’s a pearl of a tale my friend Natalie entertained me with one steamy tropical evening when my prince and I lived in Ghana.

 Both Americans, Natalie and her hunky husband Max had recently been married in a traditional Ghanaian wedding ceremony.
 This was much fun for all, but now read what happened after the wedding was over.
 (If only someone had video-taped it!)